Expatriation

 Going Abroad: It’s a State of Mind!

-In the InterNations article for preparing your move, we have equipped you with a practical checklist, which can help you keep your sanity when you have decided you are going abroad.
-However, not all expat guides focus on the emotional stress that comes with going abroad.
+In the InterNations article for preparing your move, we have equipped you with a practical checklist, which can help you keep your sanity when you have decided you want to move overseas.
+However, not all expat guides focus on the emotional stress that comes with moving abroad.

 Emotional Preparations